opentensor/bittensor-subnet-template/docs/scoring_function_explanation.md

 The `Block Height Coverage` function evaluates the coverage of indexed blocks within a blockchain.
 It considers the number of blocks covered, the minimum required blocks.
 The final score is a combination of coverage percentage and recency score.

-The graph below illustrate the function:
+The function is illustrated in the graph below
 <p align="center">
   <img src="./imgs/scoring/block_height_function.png" />
 </p>